geoals/rust-korean/README.md

 - settings page/settings in popup.tsx
   - toggle monitoring (for underlining words)
   - change language (japanese, english etc.)
+  - change modifier key (shift) to something else or to nothing
 - possibly merge definitions where the only difference is part of speech (e.g 형식적 has definition for noun and for adjective but they are almost the same)
 - show number of stars based on CC100 frequency
   - display 初級, 中級 or 上級 instead of krdict stars to avoid confusion with frequency stars